huynguy-db/arcion-docs/content/docs/source-setup/SQLServer/realtime-replication/arcion-cdc-agent.md

   password: test01
 ```

-For the preceeding configuration, you need to add KeyStore entries in the following manner:
+For the preceding configuration, you need to add KeyStore entries in the following manner:

 <dl class="dl-indent" >
 <dt>